inet-framework/inet/showcases/emulation/basic/doc/index.rst

    :start-after: description = "real ping application in sender sends ping requests to receiver using ExtLowerEthernetInterface in receiver"
    :end-at: *.receiver.eth[0].copyConfiguration = "copyFromExt"

-In the host OS, the above mentioned veth devices need to be created and brought up.
+In the host OS, the above-mentioned veth devices need to be created and brought up.
 A route for the virtual link also needs to be added.
 The steps for the configuration are contained in the ``TestExtLowerEthernetInterfaceInReceiver.sh`` shell script: